gradgrind/mugui/README.md

 *Tip*: The [rust-fltk project](https://github.com/fltk-rs/fltk-rs) may be helpful in determining dependencies, both for building and for running.
 Note, however, that the FLTK configuration will affect this.

+## Building the C library and test applcation

+On Linux, once the FLTK libraries have been built, it should be enough to run

+`sh mugui_build.sh`

+in the root directory.

+Then, to run the test program:

+`(cd build/release/test1 && ./mugui_test1)`

 ## Using the Go module

 At present, this is not set up for direct usage as a "require" in a `go.mod`.
 It seems more convenient at present to download it and use the `mugui` subdirectory as a local package.